Nurse Practitioner (NP) Programs Online in Idaho

 Online & Campus Based - Visit Website

-Idaho State University's Doctor of Nursing Practice (DNP) in Psychiatric Mental Health Nurse Practitioner prepares advanced clinical leaders to transform healthcare through evidence-based practice.
-This hybrid program equips nurses to address complex mental health needs across diverse populations, focusing on innovative healthcare delivery and systemic improvements.
-Designed for experienced registered nurses, the program offers flexible full-time and part-time tracks with comprehensive clinical training.
+Idaho State University's hybrid Doctor of Nursing Practice in Psychiatric Mental Health Nurse Practitioner prepares advanced clinical leaders to transform mental healthcare through evidence-based practice.
+This program equips nurses to address complex mental health needs across diverse populations with innovative healthcare delivery approaches.
+Designed for experienced registered nurses, it offers flexible full-time and part-time tracks with comprehensive clinical training.
 Admission requires a BSN from an accredited program, a 3.0 GPA, and an unencumbered nursing license.
-Scholarships exceeding $100,000 are available annually to support students' educational journey.
+No GRE is required, and over $100,000 in scholarships are available annually to support students in this leadership-focused curriculum.

 - Hybrid DNP program format